 Every person could benefit from having a budget they actually stick to, even people who make $100,000+ a year.
 Budgeting isn’t just for the super frugal anymore.
-Everybody knows what a budget is and how they work but they never dig deep into the actual reasons why budgeting helps you in ways you could never even imagine.
+Everybody knows what a budget is but they never really dig into the actual reasons why budgeting helps you in ways you could never imagine.

 What is a budget?